Why Should We Care About Lyme Disease?

 Garg et al. recently reported what has been seen in doctors’ offices all around the world: “microbial infections in patients suffering from Tick borne diseases (TBDs) do not follow the one microbe, one disease Germ Theory as 65% of the TBD patients produce immune responses to various microbes.”
 Patients are often infected with multiple pathogens, some of which are opportunistic and others which are tick-borne pathogens transmitted by the same tick bite.
 What scant research exists on this topic shows that coinfected patients have more severe illness for a longer duration of time.
 According to a study the most common co-infections were Babesia (32%), Bartonella (28%), and Ehrlichia (15%) while a study in Canada found that the most common were Bartonella (36%), Babesia (19%), and Anaplasma (13%).
 Doxycycline won’t touch many of these coinfections, which is why patient after patient remains ill after taking standard CDC treatment.
 Yet, despite this common experience and smaller case studies on this topic, large randomized controlled trials have not been done, so public authorities just sniff, look the other way, and continue to dole out their ineffective mono therapy.

 Hopefully this article clarifies why everyone should care about Lyme disease, why it is so difficult to get medical help, why it’s so hotly contested, and why it’s so hard to get appropriate treatment.

-For an excellent read on how our government has a long and sordid history of experimenting upon an unsuspecting public, how ticks have been manipulated in a lab and dropped from airplanes.
+Go here for an excellent read on how our government has a long and sordid history of experimenting upon an unsuspecting public, how ticks have been manipulated in a lab and dropped from airplanes.